honeybadger-io/honeybadger-ruby/README.md

 To release a new [patch] version:

-1. With a clean working tree, use `rake bump:patch` to bump the version, commit the changes, tag the release, and push to GitHub.
+1. With a clean working tree, use `rake bump:patch` to bump the version and stage the changes (you can make additional manual changes at this point if necessary).
-2. Use `rake release` to run the tests, build the gem, and push to RubyGems.org.
+2. Use `rake release` to run the tests, commit/tag the release, build the gem, and push to GitHub/RubyGems.

 See `rake -T` for additional tasks.